skandasoft/preview-plus/README.md

 So 2 html previews cannot be open at one time.
 This will resolved once the chrome bug is resolved.
 I have tested using windows.
 You are welcome put the test result /raise issues for other os.
 The Slim compiler which is installed as gems generate a batch file.
 So I have the command as slim.bat for running as spawn.
-There is a wierd error (backspace/delete key would not work while update base href for html preview in the modal panel) if it is any other os I have it as just the command.
+There is a weird error (backspace/delete key would not work while update base href for html preview in the modal panel) if it is any other os I have it as just the command.
 You are welcome to contribute by adding new precompile options/submit issues to the github repo.